ramboz/performance-runbooks/ttfb.md

 ## Definition

-TTFB (_time to first byte_) measures the time it takes for the network to respond to a user request with the first byte of a resource.
+The  Time To First Byte (TTFB) metric measures the time it takes for the network to respond to a user request with the first byte of a resource.

 ## Components